mihaelsegulja/macrokeeb/README.md

 ![step6](/images/macrokeeb_assembly_6.jpg)

 7. Now is the time to load the firmware onto the Pro Micro and test it out and make adjustments as needed before closing the case.
+I used Arduino IDE 2.0.

 ![step7](/images/macrokeeb_assembly_7.jpg)